 Campbell, a philosophy professor, the Hundere Chair for Religion and Culture and a medical ethicist himself, became passionate about creating a certificate program that would give students in health fields and beyond the foundation to understand medicine beyond science — the human element — so they could not only process their own experiences, but transform their patients’.

-Campbell, who helped write Oregon’s “Death with Dignity” law, collaborated with Melissa Cheyney in anthropology, as well as English and history of medicine faculty to get the idea off the ground.
+Campbell, who has written extensively on Oregon’s “Death with Dignity” law, collaborated with Melissa Cheyney in anthropology, as well as English and history of medicine faculty to get the idea off the ground.
 The certificate’s first recipients graduated in 2012.
 In 2019, 150 students were enrolled.

 “The certificate gives students the opportunity to learn about the human experience of illness and disease throughout history, cultivate the virtues of empathy and compassion, practice mindful meditation, exercise skills in cultural literacy and diversity, and engage in critical and practical reasoning,” Campbell says.

 In short, these are the qualities, along with medical expertise, that make great doctors.